 SI.
-No. Preceding Financial Year Amount transferred to Unspent CSR Balance Amount in Unspent CSR in spent in specified under Schedule VII remaining to be SR the as per section 135(5), if any spent in specified under Schedule VII as per section 135(5), if any Deficiency, if any
+No. Preceding Financial Year transferred to Unspent CSR Balance Amount in Unspent CSR Amount spent in the specified un Amount transferred to a Fund specified under Schedule VII as per section 135(5), if any Deficiency, if any

 Account under Section 135(6) Account under section 135(6) Financial Year Amount Date of Transfer succeeding financial years

 1. 2020-21 2.38 NIL 2.38 NIL NIL NIL NA

 2. 2021-22 Not Applicable

-3. 2022-23 Not Applicable 9
+3. 2022-23 Not Applicable •

-Whether any capital assets have been created or acquired through CSR amount spent in the financial year: No If Yes, enter the number of Capital assets created/ acquired - Not Applicable.
+8. Whether any capital assets have been created or acquired through CSR amount spent in the financial year: NoIf Yes, enter the number of Capital assets created/ acquired - Not Applicable.